Reading Time: 10 minutes

 Would you like to run Diggers with your team in New Zealand, Australia, or Asia/Pacific?
 Contact us.
 If you are further afield, let us know you are interested and we will try to help.

 Would you like to use Diggers in your own coaching and consulting?
 We’re sorry but Diggers is only used by Teal Unicorn.
 We may make it available in future so let us know you are interested.

 Would you like to download Diggers?
 We are sorry but Diggers is not public domain – it’s ours.

 The context of the workshop simulation is a digger (excavator, backhoe) factory.
-It’s not an IT theme, so the experience is accessible whether you work in government, manufacturing, retail, HR, sales, or technology in any industry sector.
+The experience is relate-able whether you work in government, manufacturing, retail, HR, sales, or technology, in any sector.

 Learning is far more effective when you touch and interact with a system instead of just hearing theory.

 Very few Agile/Lean learning simulations give you the opportunity to see how management changes as well as the work, but this one does!!

 And even fewer game experiences are actually an agile workshop experience themselves.
 We walk the walk:

 - the day is iterative and incremental, working to a cadence, with regular time for reflection and replanning.

 - the simulation “story” is different every time as the facilitator responds to the learning experience and ideas of the participants, so that we collaboratively explore the ideas of Agile, Lean, Devops, and other New Ways Of Working.